vesense/apachecon-acasia/content/sessions/messaging-908855.md

 ---

 Apache RocketMQ is a distributed messaging and streaming platform known for its low latency, high performance, and high reliability.
 The newly released version 5.0 has two major advancements:
-1. Decouples storage from compute for better scalability and cloud-native adaptability.
+1. Decouples storage from compute to achieve better scalability and cloud-native adaptability.
-2. Introduces POP consumption mode to shift balancing logic from clients to the broker.
+2. Introduces POP consumption mode to shift the balancing logic from clients to the broker.
 To adapt to these features, the community has launched a new gRPC-based client.
-However, existing users who access RocketMQ with a remoting-based client cannot benefit from these 5.0 advancements unless they modify their code and replace the client SDK.
-To enhance backward compatibility with legacy remoting-based clients, we propose a virtual queue solution in RocketMQ 5.0, and it has been fully validated in Tencent Cloud practice.
+However, existing users who access RocketMQ with a remoting-based client cannot benefit from these 5.0 advancements unless they update their code and replace the client SDK.
+To enhance backward compatibility with legacy remoting-based clients, we propose a virtual queue solution in RocketMQ 5.0, and it has been fully validated in practice on Tencent Cloud.

 ### Speakers: